top of page

 What do you notice?
 Yes, I’m wearing nice clothes.
 That’s because I just got home from Sunday Mass.
 What else?
 I’m holding up my right thumb.
 That is what I want you to remember because "a right thumb" is part of this true story.

 I first heard this story during Catholic Vacation Bible School at my Church when I was in second grade.
-The theme of that day was "Never Take Your Eyes Off Jesus!"
+The theme of that day was, "Never Take Your Eyes Off Jesus!"
 Isn’t that a great theme?
-I remember we had to memorize two quotes from the Bible that were written on a big black board.
-I'll put them here so you can memorize them too!
+I remember we had to memorize two quotes from the Bible that day.
+The quotes were written on a big black board.
+I'll put them here so you can memorize them too:

 “Trust in the Lord with all your heart